-Our own Digital Learning Services team in Research, Teaching and Learning received a Sautter Award Honorable Mention for their work on Berkeley Online Advising (BOA).
-BOA is a platform for academic advisors that unifies student data from multiple campus services, and provides advisors with new tools to access information that supports student success.
+In Research, Teaching and Learning, the Berkeley Online Advising (BOA) project and implementation team received a Sautter Award Honorable Mention for their work that unifies student data from multiple campus services and provides advisors with new tools to access information that supports student success.

 Read about the 2020 award recipients and other honorable mentions